top of page

 Step 2: Unsubscribe Ruthlessly

-And I mean, RUTHLESSLY.
 Unsubscribing is the most effective way to detox your inbox.
 Many emails include an unsubscribe link at the bottom.
 Clicking it stops future messages from that sender.

 If you receive too many newsletters, consider using tools like:

-• Unroll.Me: Combines subscriptions into one daily digest (my personal favorite)
+• Unroll.Me: Combines subscriptions into one daily digest (my personal favorite).

-• Clean Email: Helps unsubscribe and organize emails in bulk
+• Clean Email: Helps unsubscribe and organize emails in bulk.

 Be selective.
 Keep only the newsletters that provide real value to your business or personal growth.